Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

 where $u \in \mathcal{U}(t^{\stdl i})$, $v \in \mathcal{V}(t^{\stdg i,\stdl j})$ and $w\in \mathcal{W}(t^{\stdg j})$ with $t^{\stdg i,\stdl j}$ the translucent word $t$ restricted to the interval $\rrbracket i,j\llbracket_{\stdl}$.
 Here we use in a crucial way that this operation of cutting a translucent word $t$ at a certain position $i$ and forgetting about $t(i)$ is associative.

 In fact, one has (omitting the associator $\alpha$)

-The bifunctor $\ominus\coloni \icsw{}^{\times 2}\to \icsw$ does not yield a monoidal product, since it cannot be endowed with a unit, as we see below. \footnote{Being monoidal is a property, not a structure, compare \cite[Remark 2.2.9]{etingof2016tensor}.} Therefore we call it a \DEF{semigroupal product} (a ``monoidal product without unit'').
-Correspondingly, the equivalent of a monoid in such a category will be called a \DEF{semigroup}. \begin{remark} If $[t]_0=\emptyset$, then the sum on the right side of \cref{eqn:defominus} is empty, thus equal to $\{0\}$.
-In particular, $(\mathcal{V}\ominus \mathcal{W})(\alpha,\boldsymbol{1}_{|\alpha|}) = \{0\}$ for any word $\alpha\in\{\LL,\RR\}^{\star}$.
-This also yields that $\ominus$ has no unit. \end{remark} \begin{remark} It is possible to design a horizontal tensor product $\ominus^{\prime}$ \emph{with unit} by
+The bifunctor $\ominus\colon \icsw{}^{\times 2}\to \icsw$ does not yield a monoidal product, since it cannot be endowed with a unit, as we see below. \footnote{Being monoidal is a property, not a structure, compare \cite[Remark 2.2.9]{etingof2016tensor}.} Therefore, we call it a {\it semigroupal product} (a ``monoidal product without unit'').
+Correspondingly, the equivalent of a monoid in such a category will be called a {\it semigroup}.
+We denote by $\sgominus$ the category of $\ominus$-semigroups (with obvious morphisms). \begin{Remark} If $[t]_0=\varnothing$, then the sum on the right side of equation~\eqref{eqn:defominus} is empty, thus equal to $\{0\}$.
+In particular, $(\mathcal{V}\ominus \mathcal{W})(\alpha,\mathbf{1}_{|\alpha|}) = \{0\}$ for any word $\alpha\in\{\LL,\RR\}^{\star}$.
+This also yields that $\ominus$ has no unit. \end{Remark} \begin{Remark} It is possible to design a horizontal tensor product $\ominus^{\prime}$ \emph{with unit} by

-where $t^{\stdgeq i}$ is the restriction of $t$ to $\{x:x\stdgeq i\}$.
-This tensor product, while unital, seems less natural than $\ominus$ because of the choice on which side to include $i$. \end{remark}
+where $t^{\stdgeqs i}$ is the restriction of $t$ to $\{x\colon x\stdgeq i\}$.
+This tensor product, while unital, seems less natural than $\ominus$ because of the choice on which side to include~$i$. \end{Remark}